CLNEulalia/Express-Mongoose/readme.md

 ### The Controller - Ali
 The controller is where we knit our models and views together.
 It is where our business logic will live and we'll compose our views and models together.

-In eBae, a user will see a new view that will display a form for them to fill out to post a new item for sale.
+In eBey, a user will see a new view that will display a form for them to fill out to post a new item for sale.
 That form will need to be processed - that's where our controller comes in.
 The controller will take that data and create a new Item from our Item model and save it to the database.
 Then, when another user wants to see that item, they'll visit the show view.
 When they do, the controller will use the model to pull the data for that specific item and render our show view.

 ## Turn And Talk (10 min / 0:45) - James